 Helping Victims of Motorcycle Accidents Throughout the State of Florida

 The favorable yearlong weather conditions are one of the many reasons Florida residents and visitors enjoy the Sunshine State.
 Unfortunately, however, that enjoyment can come with a price.
-More than 10,000 motorcycle crashes and more than 500 motorcyclist fatalities occur here each year.
-In fact, Florida leads the nation in motorcycle fatalities, and the number of crashes is increasing each year, as shown in the following chart.
+More than 10,000 motorcycle crashes and more than 500 motorcyclist fatalities occurred here annually through much of the past decade.
+In fact, Florida leads the nation in motorcycle fatalities, and the number of crashes is increased during the past decade, as shown in the following chart.

 Motorcycle accidents are usually very serious, affecting not only the driver, but their families and loved ones as well.
 Lengthy recoveries, extensive medical treatments, care and expenses, pain, suffering and the loss of earnings and wages affect everyone involved.